Pilatch/easy-element/README.md

 ### `--output` or `-o`

-Change folder that your generated `.es5.js` and `.class.js` files are written to.
+Change the folder that your generated `.es5.js` and `.class.js` files are written to.
 Files are output to a folder named `dist` by default.

 ```bash
 # Output to a folder named "exports"